A record is a data-centric type that usually doesn’t contain behaviors. C# 9 introduced the keyword record

 record class

-can deal with inheritance.
-A record can inherit from another record, but it cannot inherit from a class, nor can a class inherit from a record.
+can deal with regular C# class inheritance.
+A C# record can inherit from another C# record.
+Nevertheless, a record cannot inherit from a class, nor can a class inherit from a record.

 1 2 3 4 5 6 7 |